Independent Fiscal Support and Oversight (FSO) Mission Statement

 - Uniform Grant Guidance Training for the Contract Management Section

-- Ryan White Part B Program Income training
+- Ryan White Part B Program Income training for the administrative agencies

 - Subrecipient Monitoring Training for Dallas County HHS